-The Board believes in the importance of developing strategic plans to ensure the compatibility of shareholder, Board and management views on the Corporation's strategic direction and performance targets, and the effective utilization of shareholder capital.
+The Board believes in the importance of developing strategic plans to ensure the compatibility of shareholder, Board and management views on direction and performance targets, and the effective utilization of shareholder capital.
 Each year, the Board reviews the strategic initiatives and annual strategic plan submitted by senior management.
-The Board's approval of the annual strategic plan provides a mandate for senior management to conduct the affairs of the Corporation within the terms of the plan, knowing it has the support of the Board.
+The Board's approval of the annual strategic plan provides a mandate for senior management to conduct our affairs within the terms of the plan, knowing it has the support of the Board.
 Material deviations from the plan are reported to and considered by the Board.